thinkingboxmedia/tb-web-audio/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

 Simplified Web Audio API with cross-browser support.
-In any web project, this module is optimized for:
+This module is optimized to be used in any web project for:
 * Custom sound track
 * Custom audio player
 * Audio visualization